berkeley-scf/berkeley-scf.github.io/servers/gpu-servers.md

 - We can install additional or upgrade current software as needed.

-We use Linux [environment modules](../kb/environment-modules.md) to manage the use of GPU-based software, as discussed next.
-Note that you could insert any of these commands in your .bashrc (after the stanza involving `~skel/std.bashrc`) so they are always in effect or invoke them as needed in a script (including a cluster submission script) or in a terminal session.
+We use Linux [environment modules](../kb/environment-modules.md) to manage the use of some GPU-based software, as seen below.

 For use Python packages that use the GPU for back-end computations, simply import the package in Python.